someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 credential_source = Ec2InstanceMetadata
 ```

-Note that the [role ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) must also be provided to the [worker](../concepts/components/worker.md) as `RESOTOWORKER_AWS_ROLE`.
-This role is assumed while fetching the list of resources in each sub-account when `RESOTOWORKER_AWS_SCRAPE_ORG=true`.
+Note that the [role name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) must also be provided to the [worker](../concepts/components/worker.md) as `aws.role`.
+This role is assumed while fetching the list of resources in each sub-account when `aws.scrape_org` is `true`.

 :::

 ## Installation

 There are multiple ways to get the Resoto Docker image up and running.
+Resoto consists of four components. `resotocore` maintains the infrastructure graph. `resotoworker` collects infrastructure data from the cloud provider APIs and sends it to the core.
+It is also responsible for performing cloud specific tasks like clean up of resources or tagging. `resotometrics` exports metrics in Prometheus format and `resotoshell (resh)` is the CLI used to interact with Resoto.
+Once the core is running all component configuration can be edited using the `config edit` command inside `resh`.
+For example `config edit resoto.worker`.
+Every configuration option can be overridden using CLI flags or environment variables using the `--override` flag or the `<COMPONENTNAME>_OVERRIDE` environment variable.

 ### [`docker run`](https://docs.docker.com/engine/reference/run) Command {#docker-run-install}